 You should not rely on the canonical tag as the only means of communicating your URL preferences to search engines.
 Links throughout the rest of your website should link to the canonical (or official) version of the page as well.
 This avoids sending mixed signals to the search engines.

-For example, in the above example, if you define http://www.domain.com/product-list.html?sort=color as the canonical URL, but the majority of the links on your website reference http://www.domain.com/product-list.html, this would send conflicting signals about which version of the URL is really the definitive, authoritative, and canonical version of the URL.
-As possible, you should ensure that the links to duplicated pages within your website use the canonical version of the URL.
+For example, in the above example, if you define http://www.domain.com/product-list.html?sort=color as the canonical URL, but the majority of the links on your website reference http://www.domain.com/product-list.html, this would send conflicting signals about which version of the URL is really the definitive, authoritative, and canonical version.
+Instead, you would want the majority of links to reference /product-list.html?sort=color.